The REAL Costa Rica

 Types of Legal Residency

-If you don't pay attention to this, you may well run afoul of immigration (migración).
+If you also want to work in Costa Rica, you will need a form of residency that permits you to do so.
+Currently there are a few types of temporary residency that allow you to work here, but the most common form is Permanent Residency.
+You may generally not work here without the proper residency.
+If you don't pay attention to this, you may run afoul of immigration (migración).
+Again...
 If you are deported, you may not be able to re-enter Costa Rica for as long as twelve years.
-Stories abound of folks who felt they could ignore the system, Many do and are not caught, others, like Steve, do get caught with serious consequences.
-Contributor Chris Howard tells the story.
+Stories abound of folks who felt they could ignore the system, some do and are not caught, others, do get caught with serious consequences.

 • if associated while doing a foreign government assignment or an international mission.

 • representante a person who is an executive of a company doing business in Costa Rica.
-Many restrictions apply
+Many restrictions apply.

 Check the RCR Blog for updates.